nextgis/docs_ngweb/source/general.rst

 NextGIS Web developed based on :term:`open source` software.
 NextGIS Web software supports Open Geospatial Consorcium (`OGC <http://www.opengeospatial.org/>`_) open data exchange protocols and meets the modern requirements for application architecture implemented on the basis of free software (:term:`Open Source`).

+NextGIS Web allows:

+1. Creation and display of maps.
+2. Navigation on the map (zooming, shifting).
+3. Control a filling of the map through web-interface.
+4. Adding of vector (:term:`ESRI Shape`, :term:`PostGIS`) and raster data.
+5. Using of standart protocols (:term:`WMS`, :term:`WFS-T`).
+6. Detailed settings of access rights for layers, groups of layers, maps.
+7. Interaction through API.

 NextGIS Web has server and client sides.

 Server side store and render geodata.
 It's written on Python with a use of Pyramid framework.
 Client side is a user interface for interactive :term:`geodata <geodata>` management and interaction with geodata on a map.